Application Guide

 ⚠️ Common Mistakes to Avoid

-• Submitting a generic application without referencing CAIR's specific mission or recent work.
+• Submitting a generic application that does not specifically address CAIR's mission or the unique aspects of this role.

 📅 Application Timeline